 A common trait of all TAMUG students is a desire to work and study amid an ocean environment.
 Our students originate from 42 different states and the District of Columbia.
 Science and engineering majors number 71 percent of the student body; 40 percent are women and about 59 percent receive some type of financial aid.

-Texas A&M University at Galveston houses the Texas A&M Maritime Academy, which is one of six maritime academies in the U.S. preparing graduates for licensing as officers in the American Merchant Marine.
+The Galveston campus of Texas A&M University houses the Texas A&M Maritime Academy, which is one of six maritime academies in the U.S. preparing graduates for licensing as officers in the American Merchant Marine.